%

 How do I calculate a percentage increase?

 Use the percent change function.
 Enter original value and new value.
-Result = ((new - original) / original) × 100.
+The formula is: ((New - Original) / Original) × 100.
+A change from 200 to 250 equals ((250 - 200) / 200) × 100 = 25%.

-What's the difference between percent and percentage points?
+What is the difference between percent and percentage points?

-Use reverse percentage.
-If final price is £120 with 20% VAT: Original = £120 / 1.20 = £100.
+Divide by (1 + VAT rate).
+If final price is £120 with 20% VAT included: Original = £120 / 1.20 = £100.

 Why does "20% more than 50" give 60, but "20% of 50" give 10?

-"20% of 50" is just the portion (10).
-"20% more than 50" is 50 plus that portion (50 + 10 = 60).
+"20% of 50" calculates only the portion (10).
+"20% more than 50" adds that portion to the base (50 + 10 = 60).

-How do I convert a fraction to a percentage?
+How do I reverse a percentage increase?

-What's the difference between markup and margin?
+What is the difference between markup and margin?

-How do I calculate compound percentage changes?
+How do compound percentage changes work?

 Multiply sequential factors.
-Three consecutive 10% increases: 1.10 × 1.10 × 1.10 = 1.331, or 33.1% total increase, not 30%.
+Three consecutive 10% increases: 1.10 × 1.10 × 1.10 = 1.331, or 33.1% total increase rather than 30%.

 What are basis points?

-One basis point = 0.01% = 0.0001.
+One basis point equals 0.01% or 0.0001.
 Used in finance for precision.
-A 25 basis point rate increase means 0.25%.
+A 25 basis point rate increase means 0.25 percentage points.

 How do percentage changes stack?